apache/kafka/jmh-benchmarks/README.md

 ### Using the jmh script
 If you want to set specific JMH flags or only run a certain test(s) passing arguments via gradle tasks is cumbersome.
-Instead you can use the "jhm.sh" script
+Instead you can use the "jhm.sh" script.
+NOTE: It is assumed users run the jmh.sh script from the jmh-benchmarks module.

 * Run a specific test setting fork-mode (number iterations) to 2 :`./jmh.sh -f 2 LRUCacheBenchmark`